antontranelis/it4c-design/README.md

 ## Live

-The content of this repository is deployed to GitHub pages
+The content of this repository is deployed to GitHub Pages:

 [Docs](https://antontranelis.github.io/it4c-design/) (`/docs`)